Melpositivity/alx-low_level_programming/README.md

-C - More functions_ more nested loops
+C - More malloc, free